MrZloHex/dc-ups-2ch/README.md

 The device polls the topic ~every 15 s while online.
 There are **no inbound control commands** on purpose: the topic is only a read-only status channel.

-## Safety

-The enclosure contains live 230 V AC.
-Do not open with mains connected and without disconnecting the battery — SLA batteries can deliver hundreds of amps into a short.
-See [`docs/HARDWARE.md`](docs/HARDWARE.md#safety) and the Russian manual for full teardown / battery replacement procedure.

 ## Documentation